 After several quiet years, mergers and acquisitions have powered back onto the front pages of many business publications.

 Despite the excitement, 70 to 90 percent of those deals typically fail to deliver on their expected value, the Harvard Business Review reports.
 Underestimating the impact of culture differences between the organizations involved can be one of the primary reasons.
-Integrating cultures can be particularly challenging for the small- and medium-sized business mergers seen most often in Colorado.
+Integrating cultures can be particularly challenging for the small- and medium-sized business mergers seen most.

 To beat the odds and achieve a better outcome, senior executives must assess culture fit as part of the due diligence process and develop a culture integration plan.
 Here are several key considerations:

-Weight Culture According to the People Value.
+Weight culture according to the people value.
 The importance of culture integration is directly related to the value of the people for the acquisition.
 If the value lies in the intellectual capital, skills or networks of the people, then culture should be one of the deciding factors during due diligence.
-The recent merger between AOL and The Huffington Post is an example.
-If a poor fit between the two organizations caused Arianna Huffington and her top editors to leave, AOL would gain little from the deal.
+The merger between Tyco International and Johnson Controls is an example.
+If a poor fit between the two organizations caused key leaders at Tyco to leave, Johnson Controls would gain little from the deal.
 The people value is often important for small- and medium-sized businesses as well.
 Those companies derive significant worth from the reputations, networks and knowledge of their leaders.
 But culture is not critical in every instance.
 If an acquisition is being considered to gain access to financial capital or facilities, for example, then culture may not matter.

 The Bottom Line